ArrogantGao/Personal_Materials/defense/main.typ

 #timecounter(2)

 === Sum-of-Exponential Ewald2D method

 - For the Q2D systems in homogeneous media.
 - Reduce the complexity of double summation to $O(N)$ via SOE approximation.
-- Numerically stable.
 - Accelerated by random batch Ewald method, with linear complexity.

-=== Fast spectral sum-of-Gaussians method
+// === Fast spectral sum-of-Gaussians method
-- Also for the Q2D systems in homogeneous media.
+// - Also for the Q2D systems in homogeneous media.
-- Spectral method based on the sum-of-Gaussian approximation of the Coulomb kernel.
+// - Spectral method based on the sum-of-Gaussian approximation of the Coulomb kernel.
-- Accelerated by non-uniform fast Fourier transform.
+// - Accelerated by non-uniform fast Fourier transform.

 === Quasi-Ewald method

 - For the negatively confined Q2D systems.
 - Remove the divergence due to negative dielectric constant via singularity subtractions.